Karl Korsch: Political activism in Germany, 1917–1933

+In February 1924, Korsch was elected to the Landtag of Thuringia, and in July he was elected to the Reichstag in a by-election triggered by the resignation of fellow Communist Hermann Schubert.
+He was re-elected in December 1924, serving until 1928.

+On April 30, 1926, Korsch was expelled from the KPD.
+Earlier that year, he and Ernst Schwarz had formed the Entschiedene Linke (Determined Left), an opposition faction within the party that had initially attracted 7,000 members.
+Still retaining his Reichstag seat, he formed the Group of International Communists with two other expelled legislators before joining the Left Communists in November and the Communist Workers' Party of Germany in June 1927.

 Korsch attributed the failure of the German revolution to the lack of ideological preparation and leadership of the working class.
 Accordingly, he turned his focus to developing workers' organisations into bodies subjectively capable of realizing revolutionary opportunities.
 In contrast to what seemed to him a materialist fatalism, he thought it would be possible to galvanize workers' organisations into bolder political action if more effort was put into educating workers in the deeper theory of Marxism.

-In 1926 he formed the Entschiedene Linke (Determined Left) with Ernst Schwarz.
-It initially attracted 7,000 members, before joining the Communist Workers Party of Germany in June 1927.

 Exile

-Having been active in left-wing politics in Germany from 1917–1933, he left his country of birth on 27 February 1933, the night of the Reichstag fire.
+Having been active in left-wing politics in Germany from 1917 to 1933, he left his country of birth on 27 February 1933, the night of the Reichstag fire.
 At first he stayed in England and Denmark.

 The deaths of Dora Fabian and Mathilde Wurm

 The bodies of Dora Fabian and Mathilde Wurm were found in a locked bedroom in London on 4 April 1935.
-In the subsequent coroner's inquest Korsch was to play a significant role.
-Fabian had been working with Dr. (Anton) Roy Ganz of the Swiss Police to investigate the activities of Hans Wesemann, a former Social Democrat journalist who had become a Nazi agent.
+In the subsequent coroner's inquest, Korsch was to play a significant role.
+Fabian had been working with (Anton) Roy Ganz of the Swiss Police to investigate the activities of Hans Wesemann, a former Social Democrat journalist who had become a Nazi agent.
 In fact Korsch had attended an interview with Ganz at which Inspector Jempson of the Special Branch had been present, but without Korsch being aware of his identity.
 Korsch later claimed that Ganz had encouraged him to reveal his revolutionary sentiments in front of the policeman and suggested that this was a factor in the expulsion of Korsch from Britain a few months later.

 Life in the United States

-In 1936, he settled in the United States with his wife, teaching at Tulane University, New Orleans, and working at the International Institute for Social Research, New York City.
+In 1936, he settled in the United States with his wife, teaching at Tulane University, New Orleans, and working at the Institute for Social Research, then part of Columbia University, New York City.
 Korsch died in Belmont, Massachusetts, on October 21, 1961.

 In his later work, he rejected orthodox Marxism as historically outmoded, wanted to adapt Marxism to a new historical situation, and wrote in his Ten Theses (1950) that "the first step in re-establishing a revolutionary theory and practice consists in breaking with that Marxism which claims to monopolize revolutionary initiative as well as theoretical and practical direction" and that "today, all attempts to re-establish the Marxist doctrine as a whole in its original function as a theory of the working classes social revolution are reactionary utopias."